remix-run/remix/docs/utils/sessions.md

 The main advantage of cookie session storage is that you don't need any additional backend services or databases to use it.
 It can also be beneficial in some load-balanced scenarios.

-However, cookie-based sessions may not exceed the browser's cookie size limit, typically 1024 bytes per cookie value (and 4 KB total for all cookies).
+However, cookie-based sessions may not exceed browser cookie size limits of 4k bytes.
+If your cookie size exceeds this limit, `commitSession()` will throw an error.

-The other downside is that you need to update the `Set-Cookie` header in every loader and action that modifies the session.
+The other downside is that you need to update the `Set-Cookie` header in every loader and action that modifies the session (this includes reading a flashed session value).
 With other strategies you only need to set the session cookie once, because it doesn't actually store any session data, just the key to find it elsewhere.

 ```ts
 import { createCookieSessionStorage } from "@remix-run/node"; // or cloudflare/deno